How to Improve Wi-Fi and Bluetooth Signals for Yale Wi-Fi Bridges

 The required distance from your wireless router depends on many variables, including the model of the router, its distance from the Yale Wi-Fi Bridge, the overall speed of your internet connection, physical obstacles, etc. A good rule of thumb is to make sure your smartphone shows a full set of Wi-Fi “bars” at the location of the Yale Wi-Fi Bridge.

 Both signal strengths should read either “Good” or “Excellent” for optimal performance.
-If they indicate a poor signal for either reading, moving your Yale Wi-Fi Bridge to a different AC power socket may improve performance.
+If they indicate a "Poor" signal for either reading, moving your Yale Wi-Fi Bridge to a different AC power socket may improve performance.

 The signal levels are listed in the app in the event that you are experiencing an issue with your Yale Wi-Fi Bridge.
 If everything in your system is working fine, but the signal levels in your app are poor, disregard the signal levels.

-Since Yale Wi-Fi Bridges can be positioned wherever there is a working AC socket, there may be locations in your home that facilitate better connectivity.
+Since Yale Connect Wi-Fi Bridges can be positioned wherever there is a working AC socket, there may be locations in your home that facilitate better connectivity.

 Depending on your current setup, moving the location of your home wireless router closer to the location of your Yale Wi-Fi Bridge may dramatically increase its connection strength.